vaginessa/dns-wiki/FAQ.md

 <a name="FAQ10"></a>
 ##### (10) Does AFWall+ support Android 4.3, 4.4 or higher?

-> Yes, generally it should work with newer Android OS versions.
+> Yes, it works with newer Android OS versions too!
 * UID 0 (root) needs 53/udp open for DNS on Android 4.3. - Enable DNS from application list!
 * UID 1000 (system) needs 123/udp open for NTP. - Enable NTP from application list!
 * Android L need a little configuration change and a external Busybox app to get the rules apply.